sebastienserre/vc-openagenda/readme.txt

 == Frequently Asked Questions ==
 = Do I need an account on Openagenda.com ? =
 Yes!
 Events are created on openagenda.com.
-This plulgins only diplay events created there.
+This plugins only display events created there.

 == Upgrade Notice ==